London's last tram week

-London's last tram week refers to the events surrounding the last full week of operation of London's first-generation street tram system.
-The week in question ran from 29 June to 5 July 1952.
+London's last tram week refers to the last full week of operation of London's first-generation street tram system, from 29 June to 5 July 1952.
 It was the culmination of a three-year programme, known as Operation Tramaway, that saw the replacement of south London's entire tram network with a fleet of modern diesel buses, at a cost of £10 million.
 The trams had been very popular among Londoners, and in south London they accounted for the majority of local journeys by public transport.
 Many people regarded their demise as a particularly momentous event.
 On the last day of operation, large crowds gathered to see the last trams in service and to take a final ride.
 On arrival at its depot, the very last tram was ceremoniously received by a group of dignitaries, watched by a large number of spectators.